La Corda d'Oro

 La Corda d'Oro (金色のコルダ, Kin'iro no Koruda) is a Japanese role-playing game series targeted at a female demographic audience from Koei.
-The title is Italian for The Golden String.
+It was adapted into a manga by the game's character designer, Yuki Kure, which is serialized in LaLa magazine.

-The story was adapted into a manga by the game's character designer, Yuki Kure, which is serialized in LaLa magazine.
-An anime adaptation, titled La Corda d'Oro: Primo Passo, was first broadcast by TV Tokyo from October 2006 to March 2007.
+An anime adaptation, titled La Corda d'Oro: Primo Passo, premiered on TV Tokyo from October 2006 to March 2007.
 The anime also premiered on Animax.
-It was aired across its respective networks worldwide, including Hong Kong and Taiwan, and also translated and dubbed into English for its English language networks in Southeast Asia and South Asia, and other regions.
+It also aired across its respective networks worldwide, including Hong Kong and Taiwan, and also translated and dubbed into English for its English-language networks in Southeast Asia and South Asia, and other regions.
 Sentai Filmworks acquired North American rights to the series, has released it in two half-season box sets, and is streaming it online.
-The first of a 2-episode anime special, entitled La Corda d'Oro: Secondo Passo, was aired by Kids Station on March 26, 2009, but the season ends on a cliffhanger.
+The first of a two-episode anime special, entitled La Corda d'Oro: Secondo Passo, aired by Kids Station on March 26, 2009, but the season ends on a cliffhanger.
 Secondo Passo was meant strictly to promote the video game.